 Praised by The New York Times for its “full-bodied, incisive singing,” the Westminster Choir also forms the core of the Westminster Symphonic Choir, which has performed and recorded with the leading conductors and orchestras of our time.
-The Symphonic Choir's 2016–17 season includes Beethoven’s Symphony No. 9 with the New York Philharmonic; Mozart’s C Minor Mass and Ravel’s Daphnis et Chloé with The Philadelphia Orchestra, conducted by Yannick Nézet-Séguin; Mozart's Mass in C Minor with the Orchestra of St. Luke’s conducted by Pablo Heras-Casado; Handel's Messiah with the New York Philharmonic conducted by Andrew Manze; and Beethoven's Symphony No. 9 with the Princeton Symphony Orchestra, conducted by Rossen Milanov.
+The Symphonic Choir’s 2017-2018 season includes a performance of Holst's The Planets with The Philadephia Orchestra conducted by Cristian Măcelaru; the premiere of Machover's Philadelphia Voices with The Philadelphia Orchestra, conducted by Yannick Nézet-Séguin; Mozart's Mass in C Minor with the Orchestra of St. Luke’s conducted by Pablo Heras-Casado; Handel's Messiah with the New York Philharmonic conducted by Andrew Manze; and Beethoven's Symphony No. 9 with the Princeton Symphony Orchestra, conducted by Rossen Milanov.
 Joe Miller will also conduct the ensemble performing Walton’s Belshazzar's Feast in Princeton in October.

 Joe Miller is conductor of two of America’s most renowned choral ensembles: the Westminster Choir and the Westminster Symphonic Choir.
 He is also director of choral activities at Westminster Choir College of Rider University.
 In addition to his responsibilities at Westminster, Dr. Miller is artistic director for choral activities for the renowned Spoleto Festival USA and director of the Philadelphia Symphonic Choir.